FlowFuse/website/src/blog/2024/04/how-to-send-and-receive-emails-using-node-red.md

 ## Configuring Email Node for Sending Emails

 1. Drag an e-mail node onto the canvas and click on it.
-2. Enter the email address to which you want to send emails.
-You can also set it dynamically with `msg.to`.
-To set "cc" and "bcc", use `msg.cc` and `msg.bcc`.
+2. Enter the email address of the recipient you want to send the email notification to in the 'to' input field.
+You can also dynamically set it with msg.to.
+To include recipients for the 'cc' and 'bcc', use `msg.cc` and `msg.bcc` respectively.
 For more information, refer to the [Node README](https://flows.nodered.org/node/node-red-node-email).
 3. Enter the server address as `smtp.gmail.com` into the server input field.
 4. Enter the port as 465 to use SSL-encrypted connections and 587 for TLS-encrypted connections.
 You can use either of them.
 5. Select the auth type as "basic" and enter the environment variables set for the user ID and password in the corresponding input fields as shown below.